-This article will look at the question why.
+This article will look at the question: why?
 It's easy to simply say that most women are evil and bigoted and leave it at that, but I don't believe that is true.
-I think that most women, once they fall for a man, will do most anything to please him, in much the same way a man in love will try his best to keep his special lady happy.
+I think that most women, once they fall for a man, will do almost anything to please him, in much the same way a man in love will try his best to keep his special lady happy.

 As with anything involving human beings, the issue is complicated, but I have several theories concerning why men who wear women's clothing may find difficulty in maintaining a relationship, and in discussing these theories I hope to also provide some possible solutions.

 Problem One | The Hardline Woman Who Refuses To Brook The Mere Mention Of Men In Panties